News

 PSF: Quantity of exports from China, by destination and period (Quantity in 1,000 pounds)

-Third-country countries posed anti dumping duty on China polyester staple fiber
+Third countries posed an anti-dumping duty on China’s polyester staple fiber.

 According to the domestic interested parties, antidumping duty orders are in effect on imports of PSF from China, including certain PSF within the scope of this review, from Indonesia, Mexico, Pakistan, and Turkey.
 In addition, Turkey imposed a global safeguard measure on imports of PSF in September 2021.